helium/semtech-udp/README.md

 The `server` feature provides a Tokio-based runtime which handles the UDP and Semtech GWMP UDP protocol details, such as ACKs and keeping track of client addresses.
-It exposes an async API for receiving all messages for the client and an asynchronous send function which returns only when the transmit ack (tx_ack) is received.
+It exposes an async API for receiving all messages for the client and an asynchronous send function which returns only when the transmit ack (tx_ack) is received

 The `client` feature provides a Tokio-based runtime which handles the UDP and Semtech UDP protocol details, such as ACKs.